What are aristolochic acids?

 To reduce your risk, do not use herbal products that contain aristolochic acids.
 The FDA provides a list of some products containing aristolochic acids.

 National Toxicology Program.
-Aristolochic Acids, Report on Carcinogens, Thirteenth Edition.
-Triangle Park, NC: National Institute of Environmental Health and Safety, 2014.
+Aristolochic Acids, Report on Carcinogens, Fourteenth Edition.
+Triangle Park, NC: National Institute of Environmental Health and Safety, 2016.
 Also available online.
-Last accessed December 12, 2014.
+Last accessed January 14, 2019.